Slow fashion at Durham Uni: Curating a perfectly personalised, sustainable wardrobe

 Having modelled for Trashion this year, I can speak confidently of the benefits of such a charitable and meaningful cause.
 It certainly made me feel so much more connected to my student community, giving back by raising £250 for the Pareto Eco Project and providing a platform centred on a thrifted mentality – slow fashion is the way forward.

-Student life and fashion:
+Student life and fashion

-Durham is renowned for its highbrow events, often resulting in pressure to buy new outfits for socials, balls, formals, balls, etc. To avoid any financial strain, sustainable substitutes ease this expectation, widening accessibility.
-These may include:
+Durham is renowned for its highbrow events, but this can result in pressure to buy new outfits for socials, balls, formals, balls, etc. To avoid any financial strain, sustainable substitutes ease this expectation, widening accessibility.
+These may include: Clothing rentals; charity shopping; swapping with friends (a shared wardrobe, if you will…); and upcycling or repairing items when broken (rather than simply binning and replacing)

-Vinted, Depop and eBay:
+Vinted, Depop and eBay

 Student accommodation is often a little cramped, and students are renowned for overpacking or slightly overestimating the quantity of clothes they’ll need, and eventually running out of space.
 Instead of simply discarding clothes you no longer want, consider listing them on resale apps like Vinted, Depop or eBay.
 These apps are also perfect for online shopping while on a budget – items go for as little as £1 on Vinted, so look out for bargains (and don’t be afraid to bid or offer a lower price as it it might be your lucky day).